List of Amazon products and services: Amazon Luna

 On September 24, 2020, Amazon announced Amazon Luna, a cloud gaming service with an initial library of around 100 titles.

+Advertising

+In 2024, advertising accounted for $56 billion in revenue which was the third largest globally.
+Amazon's advertising business, known as Amazon Ads, had an estimated value of $125 billion in 2019.
+In 2023, Amazon expanded Amazon Sponsored Products to make the ads show on third-party sites such as Pinterest, BuzzFeed, Hearst Newspapers, Raptive and Ziff Davis brands like Mashable and Lifehacker instead of just Amazon properties.

 Amazon Prime Video

-Amazon Prime Video, also known as Prime Video and formerly Amazon Video and Prime Instant Video, is an online video on demand service by Amazon currently available worldwide except Crimea, Russia, China, Iran, Syria and Iraq.
+Amazon Prime Video, also known as Prime Video and formerly Amazon Video and Prime Instant Video, is an online video-on-demand service by Amazon currently available worldwide except in Crimea, Russia, China, Iran, Syria, and Iraq.
 In 2015, the Prime Instant Video-exclusive series, Transparent earned two Golden Globe Awards, making it the first series from a streaming service to win a Golden Globe for best series.

 Video Direct

 On May 10, 2016, Amazon launched a Video Service called Amazon Video Direct which allows users to place videos available to rent or own, to view free with ads, or to be bundled together, and offered as an ad-on subscription.
 Amazon pays creators 50% of the revenue earned from rental or sale of the videos, but for ad-supported videos, the makers will get a portion of ad receipts.